Approach content writing with the Semantic Web in mind and learn how to use web writing to build relationships and trust.

 - Templates with basic questions to help you with planning, creating and distributing content that will serve your business goals while living up to the expectations of your customers.

 I am a philologist fascinated by the metamorphoses of text on the Web.
 Curious about our networked lives, I explores how the Semantic Web vision unfolds, transforming the possibilities of the written word.

 A former Plus Your Business Web Editor, I am currently writing for Ontotext, a leading semantic web technology company.
-When my little baby lets me, I am super active on Google +, exploring and living the interconnected lives the Semantic Web brought us.
+When my toddler lets me, I am super active on Google +, exploring and living the interconnected lives the Semantic Web brought us.

 About my vision for web writing